roshmadosh/hiroshis_hadoop_playground/spark/README.md

 ### Resilient Distributed Dataset (RDD)

 Processing data via RDD's is similar to how data is processed with plain Scala.
-The main difference is that RDD lazy evaluates transformations, which saves trips to disk by
+The main difference is that RDD lazy evaluates transformations, which saves trips to disk by combining transformations and ignoring steps that are unused for the action.

 ### Dataframes

+Pros:
+- Functions like `.agg` combined with aggregate functions from `org.apache.spark.sql.functions` provide a more declarative syntax than RDD's
+- You can call `.show` on them to display a dataframe, similar to Pandas

+Cons:
+- Dataframes are always of type `Dataset[Row]`, so there's decreased capability in compile-time error-checking (i.e. giving field names as strings)
+- `Row` type is not easy to index by field, need to either implicitly or explicitly provide encoding of field-value types, e.g. writing stuff like `row.getAs[Int]("movieID")(Encoder.scalaInt)`